jodabike/jodabike.github.io/about/faq.md

 &#9654; How many kilometers/hours do you ride per day?
 - These numbers depend a lot on slope and road quality: In average we rode around 50km a day in 6-12h.

-&#9654; Do you have instagram/whatsapp/facebook?
-- No, only this blog due to privacy concerns related with facebook products.

 &#9654; Do your legs/butts hurt?
 - Our legs got quickly used to cycling everyday, however hiking detours sometimes lead to sore muscles.
 We had well suiting saddles that were adjusted properly which is really important.
 Although this minimizes any butt pain, e.g. washboard roads could still be quite painful.